 Seeking out the interactive decorations in Adventureland is amazing when you play A Pirate’s Adventure, as before we didn’t really notice them, let alone know they were part of an interactive game.

-All of these Disney World games are free to play, and are a great distraction from the rides, parades and shows when you’re looking to see more of the parks without rushing from one ride to the next.
+All of these Disney games for kids and adults alike are free to play, and are a great distraction from the rides, parades and shows when you’re looking to see more of the parks without rushing from one ride to the next.